jeevanramz4u-cloud/RupeeStream/replit.md

 # Overview

 EarnPay is a video monetization platform designed to reward users for watching videos.
 It integrates user authentication, video management, earnings tracking, a referral program, and administrative controls.
 The platform's core vision is to provide a sustainable income stream for users by engaging with video content, while ensuring content consumption is genuine through strict viewing rules.
-Key capabilities include comprehensive user verification (KYC), efficient payout management, and real-time support.
+Key capabilities include comprehensive user verification (KYC), efficient payout management, real-time support, and complete company pages structure with professional corporate presence.

 # User Preferences